God of War Ragnarök developers on crafting the ultimate sequel

 Pinto: It starts all the way from script and our visual development team saying, like, ‘what is something we can try?
 That’s new.’
 And I’m really proud of the diversity we were able to bring to our cast, trying different body types, different genders, different roles, and just seeing how many different types of stories can we tell and then be inclusive in that sense.
 And the actors bring a great deal to their performances — giving them the script, but then letting them bring their own thing into it.
 You mentioned Thor — like, Ryan Hurst is huge as well.
 So just seeing him on the stage and seeing how he relates to other actors, it’s a great collaboration.
 Bruno, do you want to talk a bit about the size difference a little bit? [laughs]

-Velasquez: Oh yeah, of course.
+Velazquez: Oh yeah, of course.
 We had to do a lot of tricks on stage when we were performing with our actors.
 Because the actor who plays Tyr [Ben Prendergast] is not nine feet tall, right?
 So we have to get very creative.
 For example, for the actors that played Brok and Sindri, we would put a picture of their [characters’] heads on their chests, because that was about the height in relation to Kratos where their heads would stand.
 So Chris Judge would have to look and act to their chests, essentially, where the face plates of Brok and Sindri sweetie were, and that would help us sort of get the eyeline correct and get the connections between them.
 And of course, there’s a lot of work that needs to be done sometimes to clean up the motion capture data to make sure, especially when they shake hands or they exchange items or something, there’s a lot of alignment things that need to happen.
 But yeah, we try to make it as easy as possible to visualize for the actors what it would be like to be those characters.
 And one thing that’s really helpful on stage is that once they have put on the gear, the suits, they can see themselves as a characters up on screen.
 So that already puts them in the mood and they can see a size and relationship between the characters happening live on screen.
 So that is very, very useful to help us accomplish our goals.

 Pinto: That was also pretty essential for our cinematic arts team who are controlling the camera and the choreography.
 You need to be able to see how you’re going to frame the characters so they have a virtual camera to say, ‘okay, we need to look up more for Tyr and down more for Brok and Sindri, so having that real-time preview was very important.